After I cracked my tooth, I experienced the most excruciating pain. These nine solutions helped me survive until I could see a dentist.

 I am a stranger to pain.
-I say this because I do everything I can to avoid it!
+I say this because I do everything I can to avoid it.

 My husband does everything he can to help me to avoid it, too.
 He knows that as long as I am in pain, life is unbearable—for him, as well as for me.
 With him at my side, we search high and low to find anything, whether it's been tested or not, that might relieve any pain I might be experiencing.

 To be clear, I am not a doctor, and I can’t prescribe medication.
 However, after my experience with tooth pain, I have become something of an expert in this type of pain.
-I am writing this article to share what worked for me to get rid the pain fast.
+I am writing this article to share what worked for me to get rid of the pain fast.
 I can save readers time and money as they search for solutions to manage their own tooth pain.

 Using Over-the-Counter Medicines for Fast Relief

-Some medications will work for minor pain relief, no matter what kind of pain reliever you use.
+Some over-the-counter medications will work for minor pain relief, no matter what kind of pain reliever you use.
 For me, when the pain was simply an annoyance, I used whatever I had in my medicine cabinet.
 I tried aspirin, ibuprofen, and acetaminophen (not all at the same time, of course).
 All of these pain relievers worked for my tooth pain.